-- Acute or chronic systemic infections that make the patients a poor surgical candidate may increase surgical risk - The implant has not been evaluated for safety and compatibility in the MR environment.
-It has not been tested for heating, migration, or image artifact in the MR environment.
-The safety of the implant in the MR environment is unknown.
+The implant has not been evaluated for safety and compatibility in the MR environment.
+It has not been tested for heating or migration.
+The safety of implant in the MR environment is unknown.
 Scanning a patient who has this device may result in patient injury.